-Advantages of sanity testing
+Advantages of Sanity testing

 - It helps in quickly identifying issues in the core functionality.

-- Since, no documentation is required for sanity testing, these can be carried out in lesser time.
+- Since no documentation is required for sanity testing, these can be carried out in lesser time.

 - Smoke testing – its features and advantages

-- Difference between smoke and sanity testing
+- Difference between Smoke and Sanity

 - Software Testing Tutorial – Complete Guide